SDCOS/StellarDuels-Designs/README.md

-This is the Repo for the Stellar Duels RCOS Project Blender Designs
+This is the repo for the Stellar Duels RCOS project Blender designs, UI designs, logos, etc.